-Making sure your cat is properly hydrated is one of the best things you can do to promote healthy functioning of their urinary tract, kidneys, and literally every other organ in their body.
-Just like humans, proper hydration helps flush out toxins, prevents constipation and kidney stones, and keeps their brain and body functioning at optimal levels.
+Making sure your cat is properly hydrated is one of the best things you can do to promote healthy functioning of their urinary tract, kidneys, and almost every other organ in their body.
+Just like humans, proper hydration helps flush out toxins, prevents constipation and kidney stones, and keeps the brain and body functioning at optimal levels.

-Best Overall: Our Pets Premium Rubber-Bonded Stainless Steel Cat Dish
+Our Pets DuraPet Premium Stainless Steel Pet Dish

 Non-skid rubber molded to the bowl